ChalmersGU-data-structure-courses/dsabook/src/markdown/09-heaps/02-binary-heaps.md

     datatype MinHeap:
         ...
         getMin():
-            if size > 0:
-                return val(0)
+            return heap.get(0)

+Note that the above definition does not account for the case where the heap is empty.
+Attempting to retrieve the first element of an empty dynamic array would fail, and therefore this method would fail as well.
+For the sake of brevity, we omit such sanity checks here and in the remainder of the chapter.

 ### Inserting into a heap

+We want to be able to add elements to our heap.
+To preserve the completeness invariant, there is only one place where we can insert a new element: at the end of the array.
+However, the newly inserted element is not necessarily in the correct position, so the insertion may temporarily violate the heap invariant.
+We must therefore restore the heap property after adding the new element.

+The new element might have higher priority than its parent.
+In a min-heap, this means that the new element is smaller than its parent.
+If this happens, we swap the new element with its parent.
+We then repeat the same check from the new position, because the element may still be too small to remain there.
+This process continues until the element either reaches the root or has a parent with higher priority.

+Notice that we do not need to compare the new element with its parent's other child, if there is one.
+Before the insertion, the heap already satisfied the heap invariant, so the parent had higher priority than both of its children.
+Therefore, if the new element has higher priority than the parent, it must also have higher priority than the other child.
+On the other hand, if the new element does not have higher priority than its parent, then it is already in the correct position.
+So, to restore the heap invariant after insertion, it is enough to compare the new element only with its parent as it moves upward through the heap.

-Here is how to insert a new element $V$ into the heap:
+Here is a summary of how to insert a new element $V$ into a heap:

-- First put the new value at the end of the array.
+- Put $V$ at the end of the array.
-- Now move the value upward in the heap, comparing with its parent.
+- Compare $V$ with its parent.
-- If $V$ has a higher priority than its parent, swap the two corresponding array cells.
+- If $V$ has higher priority, swap it with the parent.
-- Continue until $V$ does not have higher priority than its parent.
+- Repeat until $V$ reaches the correct position.

 ::: dsvis
 Here is a visual explanation of insertion into a *max*-heap.